 Because of this, steel rollers require more frequent lubrication than nylon rollers to stay in good working shape.
 While this isn’t a big deal, you’ll need to look after them several times a year instead of the once-yearly for nylon rollers.

-For more information, I have an article that covers a quick, five minute garage door maintenance process that’ll help keep your rollers and track in great condition.
+For more information, check out my five-minute garage door lubrication process to help keep your rollers and track in excellent condition.

 How Long Do Nylon Rollers Last?